Yes if you hold certain passports you are eligible to get on arrival visa.

 Yes, it is possible for Indians holding this type of US visa to get an on-arrival Dubai visa.

-To deny or approve an on-arrival visa is the sole decision of the Dubai Immigration.
+Denial or approval of on-arrival visas is the sole discretion of the Dubai Immigration.
 If there is something suspicious, your on-arrival visa can be rejected.

-Individuals eligible for an on arrival visa don't require a transit visa.
-All other nationalities need to apply for a transit visa.
+Individuals eligible for an on-arrival visa do not require a transit visa whereas all other nationals need to apply for a transit visa.

 No, Indians need to apply for a transit visa prior to arriving in Dubai.
 This can be done via an airline while booking the ticket.